scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

 * There are cases where we want outliers to have no influence (captor error for example).
 * In general, in small dimension, RobustWeightedEstimator with "mom" weights is less efficient than both TheilSenRegressor and RANSACRegressor when the sample_size is small.
+* In general, this algorithm is slower than both  TheilSenRegressor and RANSACRegressor.
+  The specifics depend on the sample_size, dimension and base_estimator.

 One other advantage of RobustWeightedEstimator is that it can be used for example with neural networks and as such it can be used with non-linear estimators.
-This feature has not been implement yet but can be coded by the user as long as the neural network estimator support partial_fit and sample_weight and if it has the parameters learning_rate, warm_start, loss and eta0 (same as in sklearn SGD estimators).
+This feature has not been implement yet but can be coded by the user as long as the neural network estimator support partial_fit and sample_weight and if it has the parameters learning_rate, warm_start, loss and eta0 (same as in scikit-learn SGD estimators).

 Speed and limits of the algorithm
 ---------------------------------